aevo98765/movie_chat/README.md

 Navigate to chatbot/film_scene.py

 On lines 57-59 the script and chat room are entered into the new Film_scene object.
 Choose what movie script (listed in chatbot/movie_dialogue/) you would like to be acted out and in what chat room number.
 Why not join the actors and contribute to the movie.

+Navigate back to ./movie_chat and type the command 'python chatbot/film_scene.py

+If chromedriver related issues occur redownload this from the offcial website for the current version of chrome you have.